Skip to main content

 East Sacramento

-East Sacramento is often considered one of the city’s most desirable and established neighborhoods.
+East Sacramento is often considered one of the city’s most areas with higher home values and long-term demand trends.
 Known for its tree-lined streets, classic homes, and the historic “Fabulous Forties” area, it offers a blend of charm and long-term value that attracts move-up buyers and professionals.

 The neighborhood is anchored by McKinley Park, which features walking trails, playgrounds, and open green space.
 Residents also enjoy easy access to bike paths, local cafes, and nearby Midtown.
 Because East Sacramento has limited inventory and strong demand, home prices tend to remain higher than many other parts of the metro area, but buyers are often drawn to its character, walkability, and prestige.